 In contrast, a drug test kit that detects opiates can detect such drugs at detectable levels within ten days after the last use.

 A drug test kit is typically used by employers, school administrators, law enforcement officials, and other individuals who seek to ensure that their employees or the general public are not involved in illicit drug activity.

 Drug test kits are used in criminal investigations and clinical settings by people like medical workers during patient examinations.
 It can also be used to detect the presence of other types of substances with illegal intent.

 Aside from government agencies, drug test kits can be used in defense communities or personal injury claims.
 Drug test kits are typically used in two ways.
 The first type of test checks for the presence of drugs through urine or saliva, while the other type detects drugs through a blood sample or hair follicle.

 The most common form of drug testing is an analysis of urine samples using immunoassay methods.
-Drug test kits intended to analyze urine samples can usually detect marijuana, cocaine, opiates, amphetamines, methamphetamines, and PCP.
+Drug test kits intended to analyze urine samples can usually detect MMJ, cocaine, opiates, amphetamines, methamphetamines, and PCP.

 There are additionally drug test kits that can detect the use of common drugs like nicotine and benzodiazepines.
 Some drug test kits can be used to analyze blood samples for the presence of opiates, cocaine, and amphetamines.

 Although drug test kits may not be 100% accurate; however they can still help in several ways.
 Police officers, prosecutors, and defense teams use this type of data to aid in drug arrests, detect workers or clients with illegal substances, or establish whether a person is taking the prescribed medication for their illness.

 Yes, drug test kits expire over time and will lose their accuracy, rendering the results inaccurate.
 Drug test kits are designed to be used within a specific timeframe to avoid inaccuracies.